Equipment Line of Credit

 Term Lengths of Lines of Credit

 Not all equipment line of credit will have the same parameters.
 Your business may have a preferred term to work with, or it may only qualify for one length term depending on its financial situation.
-The length of the term is not always referring to the length of time the line of credit is available to you, which can be anywhere from one year to five, usually.
+The length of the period is not constantly referring to the length of time the line of credit is available to you, which can be anywhere from one year to five, usually.
 The term length categorizes the credit line into the qualifications and deal parameters given based on where the merchant is financially, similarly to how a loan is decided.
-For example…

 Short term line of credit

 A short term line of credit may be for a short amount of time, yes.
 But what this refers to is similar to a short term loan.
 This would be given to merchants with poor credit, low revenue, or immediate needs.
-But the speed and risk comes at a cost, this option will have higher rates and potentially lower amounts.
+This option will have higher rates and potentially lower amounts.
+But the speed and risk come at a cost.

 Medium term line of credit

-Just like merchants who qualify for medium term loans, this option applies to that same group.
-More stable business owners would qualify for this option which entails lower rates and larger amounts than a short term line of credit.
-These line of credit loan types scale with the size of your business and should have a max limit set as to not over leverage your business.
+Like merchants who qualify for medium term loans, this option applies to that same group.
+More stable business owners would qualify for this option which entails lower rates and more significant amounts than a short term line of credit.
+These line of credit loan types scale with the size of your business and should have a max limit set as not to over leverage your business.

 Bank line of credit

-Banks are sought for their favorable terms and rates, but with 4 out of every 5 business owner who applies for a bank loan getting rejected, it can be tough for many merchants to qualify.
+Banks are sought for favorable terms and rates, but with 4 out of every 5 business owners who apply for a bank loan getting rejected, it can be tough for many merchants to qualify.
 This option is for the highest performing businesses.
 It is best applied for when revenue is robust to get these rates and terms and the line of credit will be there when you need it on a rainy day.

 Types of Lines of Credit

 An equipment line of credit is not the only way to finance your business.
-There are other programs that use no collateral, other assets, or due invoices.
-While a revolving source of cash flow may be what your business needs to run smoothly, you can maximize the benefits you get from this program by finding line of credit that taps into your best suited profit source.
+Other programs use no collateral, other assets, or due invoices.
+While a revolving source of cash flow may be what your business needs to run smoothly, you can maximize the benefits you get from this program by finding a line of credit that taps into your best suited profit source.